openjournals/joss/docs/whedon.md

 When a `pre-review` or `review` issue is opened, `@whedon` will try to compile the JOSS paper by looking for a `paper.md` file in the repository specified when the paper was submitted.

-If he can't find the `paper.md` file he'll say as much in the review issue.
-If he can't compile the paper (i.e. there's some kind of Pandoc error), he'll try and report that error back in the thread too.
+If it can't find the `paper.md` file it will say as much in the review issue.
+If it can't compile the paper (i.e. there's some kind of Pandoc error), it will try and report that error back in the thread too.

 ```eval_rst
 .. note:: If you want to see what command ``@whedon`` is running when compiling the JOSS paper, take a look at the code `here <https://github.com/openjournals/whedon/blob/195e6d124d0fbd5346b87659e695325df9a18334/lib/whedon/processor.rb#L109-L132>`_.